-Due to water shortages and drought water rates in San Diego have increased 27% since 2015 and now that we have more water in the form of rain no one is talking about decreasing rates.
+San Diego saves water due to water shortages and drought water rates in San Diego have increased 27% since 2015 and now that we have more water in the form of rain no one is talking about decreasing rates.
 In fact, San Diego is scheduled for another increase later this year.
 This is a trend repeating itself across the country.
-The new norm is drought – We are either coming out of a drought or moving into a drought.
+The new norm is drought – We are either coming out of drought or moving into a drought.
 We are never going back to lower water rates, the only question about water rates is how fast will they go up.

 Conservation and Drought Response with ETwater